• Skip to primary navigation

 Cheesy grits

 • In a saucepan over medium heat, add milk, chicken broth, and salt.
-Bring to a boil, then slowly whisk in the grits.
+Bring to a simmer, then slowly whisk in the grits.

-• Reduce heat to medium-low and cook for 20 minutes, whisking frequently.
+• Reduce heat to medium-low and cook for about 20 minutes, whisking frequently.
 If grits begin to stick to pan, reduce heat and add a splash of water.
-Grits should be creamy and thick, with no rough texture remaining when they're done cooking.
+Grits should be creamy and thick with no rough texture when they're done cooking.

 Equipment Recommendations